 Transform Your Guest Bedroom On A Budget

-If you’re short on space, don’t let that keep you from having a cozy guest bedroom.
+If you’re short on space, don’t let that keep you from having a cozy guest room.
 There are many ways to make the most of a small room without spending a lot of money.
 Here are a few ideas:

 1. Use light colors to create the illusion of space.
 Pale blues and greens are ideal for walls and ceilings, while white can be used for trim and furniture.